 Let’s face it.

 If you sell products online, you know Amazon runs a program called FBA (Fulfillment by Amazon).
-This third-party logistics provider (3PL) service allows other businesses to utilize Amazon’s massive infrastructure to provide order fulfillment for their own customers.
+This third-party logistics provider (3PL) service allows other businesses to utilize Amazon’s massive infrastructure to provide ecommerce fulfillment for their own customers.
 Amazon is the largest third-party logistics providers (3PL) company in the world.

 Seems like a great way for small to medium sized organizations to do business, right?

 Well, not so fast.
-Once you stop and take a closer look, FBA may not be the all-in-one logistics answer you thought it was and here’s why
+Once you stop and take a closer look, FBA may not be the all-in-one logistics answer you thought it was and here’s why.

 High Costs That Continue to Rise

 When an e-tailer does as much business as Amazon, there has to be an enormous amount of people and infrastructure involved to make it happen.
 FBA is no exception.

 At last count, there were over 110 active US fulfillment centers and 185 centers globally.
 These facilities account for more than 124 million square feet of commercial space in the US alone.
 If you think a network this size might be expensive to build and maintain, you’re right.
 Amazon offsets their maintenance costs by regularly increasing pricing for their fulfillment and inventory storage fees.
 They have done this a few times over in the last decade.

 Because of this tremendous overhead, and the massive number of packages shipped each year, Amazon is actively looking for new ways to reduce operating and shipping costs.
 And with good reason—Amazon’s shipping costs in 2020 were $61 billion, a 200% increase from the previous year.
 It’s public knowledge that they will take massive loses on shipping to keep customers happy.